The Big Tree Therapeutic Dolls

 Workshops include hands-on demonstration and exploration where valuable insight into the richness of meaning-making strategies that children and their carers/families can engage in when relationships have fun, respect and imagination restored to them.

-The cost of the workshop includes the purchase of Morten the Monster and the Big Tree app.
+The cost of the workshop includes the purchase of Morten the Monster.
 It also includes a comprehensive manual about how to use the tools with children and/or parents/carers.

 Participants will be able to use the ‘Morton the Monster’ doll immediately in their practice.
 The three other dolls are available for purchase only to those who have attended the workshop.